List of largest stars

 Below are lists of the largest stars currently known, ordered by radius and separated into categories by galaxy.
 The unit of measurement used is the radius of the Sun (approximately 1 solar radius).

+Overview

+Although red supergiants are often considered the largest stars, some other star types have been found to temporarily increase significantly in radius, such as during LBV eruptions or luminous red novae.
+Luminous red novae appear to expand extremely rapidly, reaching thousands to tens of thousands of solar radii within only a few months, significantly larger than the largest red supergiants.